Toddler Development And Milestones: Your 1 Year And 7 Month Old

 - Make reading a fun activity, and you'll notice that his stamina for sitting still grows.

-- At toddler development 19 months, your little one still prefers to interact with adults.
+- At 1 year and 7 months old, your little one still prefers to interact with adults.
 He may be showing the first signs of social awareness though – he sometimes hands over a toy or an item to another child.
 It's a good time to begin teaching him about sharing and using words, but it will take a while before the message sinks in!

 - Your toddler really enjoys listening and learning.
 At this point, encouragement works better than criticism.
 Also, his attention span is very short.
 So try and teach him in short bursts, and let him run off when his brain gets tired.
 Don't worry.
 He'll be back, because he loves spending time with you!